Maayanshani25/valkey-glide-wiki/Java-Wrapper.md

 ## Client Initialization

-GLIDE for Redis provides support for both [Redis Cluster](https://github.com/aws/glide-for-redis/wiki/Java-wrapper#redis-cluster) and [Redis Standalone](https://github.com/aws/glide-for-redis/wiki/Java-wrapper#redis-standalone) and configurations.
+Valkey GLIDE provides support for both [Redis Cluster](https://github.com/aws/glide-for-redis/wiki/Java-wrapper#redis-cluster) and [Redis Standalone](https://github.com/aws/glide-for-redis/wiki/Java-wrapper#redis-standalone) and configurations.
 Please refer to the relevant section based on your specific setup.

 ### Redis Cluster

 GLIDE for Redis supports [Redis Cluster](https://redis.io/docs/reference/cluster-spec) deployments, where the Redis database is partitioned across multiple primary Redis shards, with each shard being represented by a primary node and zero or more replica nodes.

-To initialize a [`RedisClusterClient`](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/RedisClusterClient.java), you need to provide a [`RedisClusterClientConfiguration`](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/configuration/RedisClusterClientConfiguration.java) that includes the addresses of initial seed nodes.
-GLIDE for Redis automatically discovers the entire cluster topology, eliminating the necessity of explicitly listing all cluster nodes.
+To initialize a [`RedisClusterClient`](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/RedisClusterClient.java), you need to provide a [`GlideClusterClientConfiguration`](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/configuration/GlideClusterClientConfiguration.java) that includes the addresses of initial seed nodes.
+Valkey GLIDE automatically discovers the entire cluster topology, eliminating the necessity of explicitly listing all cluster nodes.

 #### **Connecting to a Cluster**